back

 8) Information Security Analysts

-Data and information security is a massive priority for major businesses and services.
-To keep up with sophisticated practices that hackers use, companies have to go beyond basic security— and that is where an information security analyst comes in.
-Information security analysts are prevention specialists who analyze, plan and set up the proper security measures to protect data and information systems.
+Information security analysts are prevention specialists who analyze, plan, and set up the proper security measures to protect data and information systems.
 These analysts work for software companies, computer companies, consulting firms, and various businesses.
 Most information security analysts have just a bachelor’s degree in computer science along with some on-job experience.

 Expected Job growth is 33% over the next decade, with an average of 16,300 job openings each year.
 The median annual wage for information security analysts is $103,590 a year.